MarkZhang3/SpotifyToMp3/README.md

 ![SpotifyToMP3Screenshot](static/assets/SpotifyToMP3Message.jpg)

 ## Description
-SpotifyToMP3 is a web application built with Flask that allows you to easily download songs from a Spotify playlist and convert them to MP3 format.
+SpotifyToMP3 is a web application built with Flask that allows you to easily download songs from a Spotify playlist and convert them to audio files.
 It uses the `yt-dlp` library for downloading audio files from YouTube.
+Note that currently `yt-dlp` selects the best format so audio files may be WEBM file instead of MP3.

 ## Installation
 1. Clone the repository: